fastvideo/gpu-camera-sample/README.md

   <li>Thread for OpenGL rendering</li>
   <li>Thread for async data writing to SSD or streaming</li>
 </ul>
+<p>We've implemented the simplest approach for camera application.
+Camera driver is writing raw data to memory ring buffer, then we copy data from ring buffer to GPU for computations.
+Full image processing pipeline is done on GPU, so we need just collect processed frames at the output.</p>
+<p>In general case, Fastvideo SDK can import/export data from/to SSD / CPU memory / GPU memory.
+This is done to ensure compatibility with third-party libraries on CPU and GPU.</p>
+<p>You can get more info at <a href="https://www.fastcompression.com/download/Fastvideo_SDK_manual.pdf">Fastvideo SDK Manual</a>.</p>

 <h2>Image processing pipeline on GPU for machine vision applications</h2>
 <ul>